 For available-for-sale financial instruments, the University assesses at each reporting date whether there is objective evidence that an investment or a group of investments is impaired.
 In the case of equity instruments classified as available-for-sale, a significant or prolonged decline in the fair value of the security below its cost is considered objective evidence in determining whether impairment exists.
 Where such evidence exists, the cumulative net loss that has been previously recognised directly in equity is removed from equity and recognised in the statement of financial performance.
-Reversals of impairment of equity shares are not recognised in the statement of financial performance.
-Increases in the fair value of equity shares after impairment are recognised directly in equity.
+Reversals of impairment of equity shares are not recognised in the statement of erectly in equity.